hrichharms/ffmpeg_filters_mse/README.md

 ### convert.sh

-Small shellscript that converts any audio files in `original_audio` into a .wav file using default ffmpeg conversion
+Converts any audio files in `original_audio` into a .wav file using default ffmpeg conversion and deletes originals.

 #### Usage